 The bladder is a cup-like structure that collects the urine transported by kidneys to remove from the body.
 Once the bladder is full of the urine, it is released through urethra out of the body.
 The structure of the urinary bladder is placed near the woman’s vagina and has three spaces to collect and release urine.
 Two holes placed where the ureter gets connected to kidneys, and the last one is placed where the urine is released through the urethra.
 The bladder is made up of soft tissues that create a funnel shape and help in with the collection of urine until it’s full.

 Ayurvedic kidney treatment works on all the organs placed in the abdominal area, especially those directly connected to the functioning of kidneys, i.e., renal system.
 The placement of kidneys may have behind the ribcage in the lower abdominal but is potent enough to affect the entire functioning going on in the abdomen of an individual.
-The natural ayurvedic medicines used in kidney disease treatment help in the eradication of adverse effects that may have been put because of renal impairment.
+The abdominal treatment in Ayurveda and natural medicines used in kidney disease removal help in the eradication of adverse effects that may have been put because of renal impairment.
 It recovers the damage done to kidneys, ureters, urinary bladder, urethra, and the adrenal glands on a prior basis.